Clarification of Biblical Teachings

 Biblical Baptism

 Nearly every scripture that mentions baptism was examined during research for this report.
-The goal of this summary report and our ministry is to have an accurate understanding of biblical baptism and then to be obedient to its instruction.
+The goal of this summary report and our ministry is to understand biblical baptism and be obedient to its instruction.

 Summary Position on Baptism